Hyram Yarbro: Early life and education

-Yarbro was born in Paulden, Arizona, and grew up on a cattle ranch.
+Yarbro was born on April 20, 1996, in Paulden, Arizona, and grew up on a cattle ranch.
 He is one of five children and has stated that his family were "strict" followers of Mormonism.
 As a teenager, Yarbro was forced to leave his family's home after coming out as gay.
 Yarbro has quoted that throughout his teens and early twenties, he suffered from depression and eating disorders, engaged in self-harm and attempted suicide.

 In 2014, Yarbro moved from Arizona to Honolulu, Hawaii, to study at Brigham Young University–Hawaii.
 He later dropped out for financial reasons.
 According to Yarbro, while in college, he noticed premature aging of his skin and became interested in skincare products.
 He went on to work as a makeup artist at Saks Fifth Avenue.
 Yarbro has described his motivation for starting his YouTube channel as a response to what he saw as the widespread practice of skin-care companies misinforming consumers about dermatology in order to increase the prices of their products.